 Castle Rock Industrial at the Meadows is the first ever industrial project in Castle Rock and was built on a brand new development site without any utilities....Read More →

 IKEA Centennial is the first U.S. IKEA store to integrate a geothermal system.
-This technology involves drilling 130 holes – each 5.5 inches wide and 500 feet deep – into the earth for pipes holding heat-transferring liquid circulating through underground loops to either warm-up or cool-down the temperature inside the store.
-All of this equates to the one of the largest geothermal systems in the U.S.
+This technology involved drilling 130 holes – each 5.5 inches wide and 500 feet deep – into the earth for pipes holding heat-transferring liquid circulating through underground loops to either warm-up or cool-down the temperature inside the store.
+All of this equated to the one of the largest geothermal systems in the U.S.

 In addition, the facility has a 60,000-square-foot solar array consisting of a 498-kW system, built with 2,212 photovoltaic panels, and will produce approximately 740,000 kWh of electricity annually for the store, the equivalent to reducing 586 tons of carbon dioxide (CO2).

-The project was completed approximately 3 months early
+The project was completed approximately three months early.

-Awards: City of Centennial’s Youth Commision Environmental Stewardship Award
+Awards: City of Centennial’s Youth Commission Environmental Stewardship Award